codac-team/codac/doc/user_manual/index.rst

   tutorial/10-loop-detections/index

-Support and license
+License and support
 ===================

+This software is under `GNU Lesser General Public License <https://www.gnu.org/copyleft/lgpl.html>`_.

 For recent improvements and activities, see the `Tubex Github repository <https://github.com/SimonRohou/tubex-lib>`_.
 You can post bug reports and feature requests on the `Issues page <https://github.com/SimonRohou/tubex-lib/issues>`_.

-This software is under `GNU Lesser General Public License <https://www.gnu.org/copyleft/lgpl.html>`_.

 Contributors